top of page

 Elida Luciarte

-Award-winning artist, Elida Luciarte, studied Fine Arts at the University of the Basque Country (Spain) with a major in Audio-visuals and pursued Painting at the University of Ballarat.
-Initially drawn to figurative art, she redirected her focus to painting seascapes after residing on the Surf Coast.
+Elida, born in Guernica (Spain), studied Fine Arts at the University of the Basque Country, before furthering her education in Painting at the University of Ballarat.
+Drawn to figurative art, her direction shifted toward seascapes after relocating to the Surf Coast, where the ocean became her primary muse.

-Beyond her artistic pursuits, Elida enjoys running the Torquay Art Hub, where she conducts art classes and serves as an art representative.
-She particularly finds joy in working with the very talented artists in her programs.
+In addition to her artistic endeavours, Elida runs the Torquay Art Hub, where she leads art classes and serves as an art representative.
+Her art classes are well-regarded for their focus on traditional painting techniques and her thoughtful teaching approach.
+She finds great fulfillment in mentoring the exceptionally talented artists in her programs, fostering a vibrant and creative community.

-Beyond her artistic pursuits, Elida enjoys running the Torquay Art Hub, where she conducts art classes and serves as an art representative.
-She particularly finds joy in working with the very talented artists in her programs.
+In addition to her artistic endeavours, Elida runs the Torquay Art Hub, where she leads art classes and serves as an art representative.
+Her art classes are well-regarded for their focus on traditional painting techniques and her thoughtful teaching approach.
+She finds great fulfillment in mentoring the exceptionally talented artists in her programs, fostering a vibrant and creative community.

 David Graham